 The Dublin Well Woman Centre is governed by a Board of Directors, which has strategic oversight of Well Woman.
 The Board sets our direction and priorities, and ensures the organisation is effective and accountable.
 Board members give their time voluntarily and are not remunerated.
 The Chief Executive, Alison Begas, reports to the Board, and runs the organisation on a day-to-day basis.

 The Board meets eight times during the year, and meetings focus on the overall purpose and direction of the Dublin Well Woman Centre, ensuring the charity is financially sound, and scrutinising progress reports from the Chief Executive and Medical Director.
-There is also a Finance Committee which comprises of the Chairwoman, a Finance Accountant, the Chief Executive and Finance Manager, who meet regularly through the year, and report to the Board of Directors.
-The Dublin Well Woman Centre is a limited company, and has charitable status (CHY6123).
+There is also a Finance Committee which comprises of the Chairwoman, two Finance Accountants, the Chief Executive and Finance Manager, who meet regularly through the year, and report to the Board of Directors.
+The Dublin Well Woman Centre is a company limited by guarantee, and has charitable status (CHY6123).
 The Dublin Well Woman Centre is registered with the Charities Regulatory Authority (Registration Number 20010355).